[Skip to Content]

 Q: What’s the difference between an individual nomination and a group or organization nomination?

-A: The award recognizes influential initiatives in the tax field, which may be led by a single individual or by a group working collaboratively.
+The award recognizes a specific, high-impact contribution to the field of federal taxation.
+That contribution may have been achieved by a single individual or by a group working collaboratively.

 Q: What is the “Manage Collaborators” option in the nomination form?

-A: The “Manage Collaborators” feature allows you, as the nominator, to invite others to view or help complete your nomination form.
-Collaborators can access the nomination, contribute content, and review progress.
+This allows you to invite others to view or help complete your nomination form.
+Only the primary nominator can submit the final application.

-We recommend setting aside 45–60 minutes to complete the form, especially if you’re coordinating input from collaborators or preparing optional uploads.
+We recommend setting aside 45–60 minutes, especially if you’re coordinating input from collaborators or preparing supporting materials.
+The form includes narrative prompts (150-600 words) and the option to upload documentation.

 • News or media coverage